BartoszTrading/nestjs-better-auth/README.md

+# Fork

+The goal of this fork is to enable full support with Graphql based NestJS apps

+[] - Guards, Middleware
+[] - Hooks

 # NestJS Better Auth Integration

 A comprehensive NestJS integration library for [Better Auth](https://www.better-auth.com/), providing seamless authentication and authorization for your NestJS applications.